Connecting and disconnecting your gas BBQ

 Connecting your Calor patio gas bottle

-We recommend the use of a 13kg patio gas bottle to fuel most gas BBQs, unless you use a smaller or portable appliance which is better suited to a 5kg bottle of patio gas.
+We recommend the use of a 5kg bottle of patio gas for gas BBQ's with 3 burners or less and the 13kg patio gas bottle to fuel gas BBQs with 4 burners or more.
 All sizes of our patio gas bottles have a 27mm valve, which should therefore only be used with 27mm clip on regulators to connect to your BBQ.

 Most gas BBQ appliances come with a hose and regulator included, however it is always worth checking that the regulator provided is the right size before following these instructions to connect your patio gas to your BBQ:

 - There is no protective cap on patio gas bottles, so ensure that the top of the valve is clean and free from debris.

 - With the regulator switch starting in the off position, place it down onto the gas bottle valve and press downwards firmly until you hear the audible ‘click’, which indicates that the regulator is firmly in place.

 - Next, turn the gas on/off switch anti-clockwise a quarter until it reaches the on position to turn the gas on ready to use your BBQ.

 - Remember to always turn the switch back to the off position as soon as you’ve finished using your BBQ.

 When you have finished barbecuing and are ready to disconnect your patio gas bottle, follow these simple instructions:

 - First, turn the regulator switch back to its off position before you try to disconnect it.